 Ransomware is a type of malware designed to block access to a computer system until a sum of money (ransom) is paid.

-This is not limited to just individuals, but it is widely targeted towards businesses.
+This is not limited to just individuals; it is widely targeted at businesses.
 Extortion of money is the prime reason for data security breaches in large companies.

 This type of malware initially became quite popular in Russia, where it could be created and attached to small programs with hardly any effort on the part of the hacker.
 It is a concept that unfortunately continues to persist to this day.